GoogleCloudPlatform/deploystack-auditlogs-to-bq/README.md

 ### Google Workspace organization monitoring

-By filtering on specific events like a login failure, admin rights grant, Google Drive ownership change or any security settings change etc., this architecture allows an organization administrator to query information about potential weak signals indicating a security breach or a lack of compliance across the organization and its users.
+By filtering on specific events like a login failure, admin rights grant, Google Drive ownership change or any security settings change etc., This architecture empowers organization administrators to proactively identify subtle indicators of security breaches or compliance gaps across the organization and its users.
 For more information, please refer to the [Google Workspace Reports API](https://developers.google.com/admin-sdk/reports/v1/appendix/activity/admin-event-names) and the [Audit logs for Google Workspace pages](https://cloud.google.com/logging/docs/audit/gsuite-audit-logging).

 ### Google Cloud Data access auditing